-IICE Configuration
+CHAPTER 2 IICE Configuration

 An important part preparing a design for debugging is setting the parameters for the Intelligent In-Circuit Emulator or "IICE" in the instrumentor.
 The IICE parameters determine the implementation of one or more IICE units and configure the units so that proper communication can be established with the debugger.
 The IICE parameters common to all IICE units are set in the Instrumentor Preferences dialog box and apply to all IICE units defined for that design; the IICE parameters unique to each IICE definition in a multi-IICE configuration are interactively set on the Edit IICE dialog box tabs.
+Tabs are available to support real-time debugging with a Mictor card, and the cross-triggering feature.